Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 The rose rosette disease is an incurable virus.
 It is a virtual death sentence to your Knockout Rose and is spread through the tiny Eriophyid mites (Aloe mite).

-Once infected, the plant will have a reaction similar to psoriasis, where new growth will be fast and remain bright red.
+Once infected, the plant will react like psoriasis, with fast new growth that remains bright red.

 Leaves on infected stems will fail to unfurl, giving them a trademark rosette appearance.

-While infected canes on the diseased plants may have blooms, the flowers will be deformed or may fail to fully develop.
+While infected canes on diseased plants may bloom, the flowers will be deformed or fail to fully develop.

 Details on: